mrGnost/Kotlin-RGB-Lamp-Controller/README.md

 Pre-requisites
 --------------

-- Android SDK v27
-- Android Build Tools v27.0.3
-- Android Support Repository
+- Android Studio 4.0 or above.
+- Android SDK with Android platform version 27 (Android 8.1).
+We use it to compile the app.

 Getting started
 ---------------

 This app uses the Gradle build system.
-To build this project, use the "gradle build" command or use "Import Project" in Android Studio.
+To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.